-In order to speak at this meeting, please contact Democratic Services using the contact details above, by 5 p.m. one clear working day before the meeting, i.e. Friday 6th July.
+In order to speak at this meeting, please contact Democratic Services using the contact details above, by 5 p.m. one clear working day before the meeting (31 August).
 If asking a question, you will need to provide the full text in writing.
 If making a statement, you will need to tell us which agenda item you wish to speak on.
 Please note that slots will be allocated on a first come, first served basis.